Saratoga Springs Spousal Support Lawyer

 Key Factors Impacting Spousal Maintenance

 The respective salaries and assets of divorcing spouses will typically be a significant factor when the judge is determining whether any type of spousal support should be paid.
 However, other factors may also have a bearing on the court’s final decision.
 Besides the wealth and earning capacity of both parties involved, each person’s age, the duration of the marital union, whether or not the couple shares children, and the extent to which either party played a role in increasing the couple’s assets may also be considerations a judge may take into account.
-An experienced lawyer nearby could assess a couple’s divorce case and determine if spousal support may be a viable option.
+An experienced legal professional serving Saratoga Springs could assess a couple’s divorce case and determine if spousal support may be a viable option.

 Hire a Saratoga Springs Spousal Support Attorney